Head and Neck Indicators Associated with Possible Trafficking Victims in a Dental Practice18,28

 - Broken teeth, oral lesions and evident trauma to the mouth.15

 - Signs of anemia or poor nutrition.
 The lack of sun exposure and vitamin C deficiency may indicate confinement suggesting there has been a lack of sun exposure, etc. This may affect the skin and also the hair of the victim.

-- Children may have growth and development abnormalities.
-Lack of nutrition and poor environment may decrease children’s growth.
+- Children may have growth and developmental abnormalities.
+Lack of nutrition and poor environment may decrease a child’s growth.
 Some children are in trafficking even before age 12 and have not had proper nutrition or care.10,20,30,36

 - Gingival inflammation resulting from poor oral care as well as fungal infections in the oral tissues and lip areas.
-There may be indications of gonorrhea, syphilis, infection from human papilloma virus (HPV).
+There may be indications of gonorrhea, syphilis, and infections from human papilloma virus (HPV).

 - Abnormal neck findings such as trauma and bruising from strangulation.
 A common finding may be bruising, scars from ropes or branding on the back of the neck.

 - Tattoos (indicating property of an individual) in neck area or hairline, including any tattoos that are visible in any areas of the body.
 These could be evaluated in an oral exam while examining the occipital nodes and auricular nodes.

 - Respiratory issues or complaints that indicate inhalation of chemicals, toxic fumes, or poor working conditions in damp, cold or hot locations.
 These may indicate domestic trafficking or use of the individual in a labor capacity such as a factory, closed containment facility or even mines.

 - Cigarette or scald burns in visible areas.
 These could have resulted from the perpetrator controlling the victim during seasoning activities (preparing the victim for work by psychological and physical control).
 Seasoning is usually a prime time when severe injury of the child or adult may result.18,29